JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 # Jaiprakash

 ## About
 Passionate to design and develop complex systems that _impact people's life._ Have _designed scalable systems_ from scratch and have _upgraded, managed and extended existing systems_.
 Lead teams to create solutions that have with-held test of time.
-A avid reader, long distance runner and a firm believer in _multi-disciplinary learning._
+A avid reader, endurance athlete and a firm believer in _multi-disciplinary learning._

 ## Philosophy
 * People are not born great, passion and hard work make them